jwarz/data-scientists-tools/introduction_to_r/readme.md

 categories: `"Low"`, `"Medium"` and `"High"`.
 Here it is obvious that `"Medium"` stands above `"Low"`, and `"High"` stands above `"Medium"`.

-**Instructions:**
+**Steps**

-Submit the answer to check how R constructs and prints nominal and ordinal variables.
+1. Submit the answer to check how R constructs and prints nominal and ordinal variables.
 Do not worry if you do not understand all the code just yet, we will get to that.

-**Solution:**

 ``` r
 ## Animals